Nike-Inc/cerberus-java-client/README.md

 This library acts as a wrapper around the Nike developed Vault client by configuring the client to be Cerberus compatible.

+To learn more about Cerberus, please see the [Cerberus website](http://engineering.nike.com/cerberus/).

 ## Quickstart

 ``` java